robbiemallett/track_maker/README.md

-# track_maker
+# Track Maker

-Replicates the NSIDC Lagrangian ice age model
+This is an old project that replicates the NSIDC Lagrangian ice age model by integrating ice motion vectors from PMW missions.
+The tool was not taken further.

 Step one is to run the track_maker.py script